Gum disease can threaten your oral health and cause other problems. Our Calgary dentists explain how to prevent periodontitis and improve gum health.

 Gum (periodontal) disease is caused by plaque – bacteria that build up on your teeth and create toxins.
 These toxins affect the gum tissue and bones surrounding the teeth.

 Despite the fact that it may be initially painless and progress slowly, gum disease can have serious consequences.
 Not only could you lose your teeth, but this infection can also increase your risk for heart disease, cancer, and diabetes.
 This is because gum health is interconnected with many other aspects of oral and physical health.
-Therefore, it is crucial that we prevent it from progressing to a more severe stage.
+This makes the management and prevention of this disease vital.

 Types of Gum Disease